With non-compressed connections, acceleration adds options to the

 packets in the same connection.

-With compressed connections, the payload is compressed, of
+With compressed connections, the payload is compressed, of course,

-and sequence number adjustment.
+sequence number adjustment.